liqh2g/Database-Design/README.md

 );

 -- INSERTING DATA INTO THE CREATED TABLE
-LOAD DATA LOCAL INFILE 'C:/Users/Data Analytics/MySQL DBA/Northwind.csv'
+LOAD DATA LOCAL INFILE './Northwind.csv'
-          -- table path

 INTO TABLE TblNorthwind
-FIELDS TERMINATED BY ',' -- for a csv file
+FIELDS TERMINATED BY ','
-ENCLOSED BY '"' -- for the strings
+ENCLOSED BY '"'
 LINES TERMINATED BY '\n'
 IGNORE 1 ROWS; -- ignore the headers

--- to check the table for the loaded data
+-- Check the table for the loaded data
 SELECT *
 FROM TblNorthwind;
 ```